-- 2. Function Governance: Centralized strategy defined by Corporate Procurement and executed autonomously by the different countries and organizations. - Procurement Process: Defined globally but adapted to the peculiarities and size of the organizations. - 4.
+- 3. Procurement Process: Defined globally but adapted to the peculiarities and size of the organizations. - 4.
 Organizational Structure: Specialized and professional procurement teams with support from Corporate Procurement. - 5.
 Procurement System: Global Procurement System (SAP) with consolidated information at the group level.
 The SAP evolution (ARIBA) for procurement management is currently being implemented as part of a five-year project.